alexpolt/alexpolt.github.io/src/lenin-lights.md

   While it sounds quite simple, it actually was problematic to fight popping.
 It is really hard to find the best combination of the number of lights per cluster and the number of lights in the shader.
 Also difficult is to find parameters for the lighting equation so it looks good.
-  I don't think it is possible to do completely physically correct because you'd have to iterate over too many lights.

-  So here is the summary: it is certainly possible to do dynamic lighting using primitive id but benefits are questionable: too many lights are needed to be provided per face to eliminate popping (in the pixel shader I use a maximum of 64 lights per face).
+  So here is the summary: it is certainly possible to do dynamic lighting using primitive ID but benefits are questionable: too many lights are needed to be provided per face to eliminate popping (in the pixel shader I use a maximum of 32 lights per face).
 If not for lighting then primitive id can also be used to do the [tri info trick][a] without using barycentrics: we can use it to reference into index/vertex buffers and do all the transformations by hand in the shader.